Legend of the White Snake: Qing Dynasty Texts

-Plot
+Plot (Popular Opera Version)

-The following is one version from Chinese opera:
+The following is a standard version of the story as found in modern Chinese opera:

 A white snake and a blue-green snake from Mount Emei transform themselves into two young women called Bai Suzhen and Xiaoqing, respectively.
 They become best friends and travel to Lin'an Prefecture (or Hangzhou), where they meet a young man named Xu Xian on a ferry-boat in West Lake.
 Xu Xian lends them his umbrella because it is raining.
 Xu Xian and Bai Suzhen fall in love instantly and are eventually married.
 They open a medicine shop.

 Fahai, the abbot of Jinshan Temple in Zhenjiang, approaches Xu Xian and tells him that his wife is a snake.
 Xu Xian brushes him off, so Fahai tells him that he should have her drink realgar wine during the Dragon Boat Festival.
 Bai Suzhen unsuspectingly drinks the wine and reveals her true form as a large white snake.
 Xu Xian dies of shock after seeing that his wife is not human.

-Bai Suzhen travels to Kunlun, where she braves danger to steal a magical herb guarded by disciples of the Old Man of the South Pole.
+Bai Suzhen travels to Kunlun, where she braves danger to steal a magical herb (Ganoderma) guarded by disciples of the Old Man of the South Pole.
 The herb restores Xu Xian to life.

 After coming back to life, Xu Xian is still fearful of his wife.
 He travels alone to Jinshan Temple, where Fahai imprisons him, telling him that he must live in the temple in order to save himself from the snake demons.
 Bai Suzhen and Xiaoqing fight with Fahai to rescue Xu Xian.
 During the battle, Fahai calls on guardian deities like Weituo and Qielan to help him.
 Bai Suzhen uses her powers to flood the temple, causing collateral damage in the process.
 However, her powers are limited because she is already pregnant with Xu Xian's child, so she fails to save her husband.
 Xiaoqing helps her escape back to Hangzhou.

 Meanwhile, Xu Xian realizes that his wife's love for him is genuine and that he no longer cares if she is a snake.
 He manages to escape after persuading a sympathetic young monk to release him.
 When he reunites with his battered wife on Broken Bridge, where they first met, Xiaoqing is so furious at him that she intends to kill him, but Bai Suzhen stops her.
 Xu Xian expresses his regret, and both Bai Suzhen and Xiaoqing forgive him, Xiaoqing more reluctantly.

 Bai Suzhen gives birth to their son, Xu Mengjiao (in some versions Xu Shilin).
 Fahai tracks them down, defeats Bai Suzhen and imprisons her under Leifeng Pagoda, despite pleadings from Xu Xian.
 Xiaoqing flees, vowing vengeance.

+In some versions, Xiaoqing later returns after mastering fire magic to defeat Fahai and destroy the pagoda, or Bai Suzhen's son grows up to earn the title of top scholar (Zhuangyuan) and pays respects at the pagoda, moving the heavens to release his mother.